MM120-i/GarbageCollector/README.md

 ### Reference Counting

 As a foundation, this project also includes a **Reference Counting (RefCount) algorithm**.
-RefCount is a very basic form of garbage collection, mainly used here for educational purposes.
-It helps illustrate the concept of tracking object references, but it is not robust enough for real-world use (e.g., it cannot handle cyclic references).
+RefCount is a very basic form of garbage collection.
+It helps illustrate the concept of tracking object references, but it is not enough for real-world use (e.g., it cannot handle cyclic references).
 The Mark and Sweep implementation builds upon this base to provide a more practical and complete solution.

 ## Quick Start